johnvenkiah/CI_MS2_John_Venkiah/README.md

 ### Performance

-Google Chromes Lighthouse was used for testing the performance of the website, which passed the tests on both desktop and mobile simulator.
+[Google Chromes Lighthouse](https://developers.google.com/web/tools/lighthouse) was used for testing the performance of the website, which passed the tests on both desktop and mobile simulator.
 You can see the results [here](https://github.com/johnvenkiah/CI_MS2_John_Venkiah/tree/master/docs/validation/lighthouse)

 ### Devices

 An Apple MacBook Pro 15" was used for testing, running Chrome and Safari.
 Chrome's DevTools provided simulators for 12 different device sizes, aswell as testing on a custom smallest size (320px x 480px, iPhone 4 size).

-Here are screenshots of all web pages on five different sizes.
+Below are linked screenshots of all web pages on five different sizes.

 - [Mobile (320 x 568)](https://github.com/johnvenkiah/CI_MS2_John_Venkiah/blob/master/docs/screenshots/screenshots_mobile.md)